 Electromagnetic Field (EMF) Levels

-We test each monitor for EMF emissions under the same conditions, so the results can be compared one for one.
-There is always the potential for EMF interference and our results are unlikely to be the same in every situation.
+We test each monitor for EMF emissions under the same conditions to compare the results one for one.
+There is always the potential for EMF interference, and our results are unlikely to be the same in every situation.
 However, they can give you an idea of how much one monitor compares to another in emission levels.
-This camera emits 1.8 V/m 6 ft from the measuring device and since it works up to 15 ft away from the baby you can place it even further away for less exposure.
-All of the Wi-Fi options in our tests had less EMF, as did many of the dedicated options, making the EUfy not high on our list of potential contenders.
+This camera emits 1.8 V/m 6 ft from the measuring device, and since it works up to 15 ft away from the baby, you can place it even further away for less exposure.
+The WiFi options in our tests had less EMF, as did many of the dedicated options, making the EUfy not high on our list of potential contenders.

 — Wendy Schmitz

 Honest, objective reviews.
 Led by a Pediatrician.